-Founded in 2009 in San Francisco by Victoria Tsai, Tatcha is a luxury skincare brand that aims to bring time-honored Japanese beauty secrets to the modern, fast-paced world.
+Founded in 2009 in San Francisco by Victoria Tsai, luxury skincare brand, Tatcha, aims to bring time-honored Japanese beauty secrets to the modern, fast-paced world.
 According to the Tatcha website, Tatcha is rooted in a “marriage of Kyoto craftsmanship and wellness philosophies with California natural ease.”

-As such, Tatcha works with Japanese and American scientists to formulate products that are effective, but still gentle on the skin.
-The key ingredient in many Tatcha products is Hadasei-3 – an anti-aging Superfood combo of rice, green tea, and algae.
+As such, Tatcha works with Japanese and American scientists to formulate effective products that gentle on the skin.
+The key ingredient in many Tatcha products is Hadasei-3 – an anti-aging Superfood combination of rice, green tea, and algae.

 Tatcha Silk Canvas Primer Claims

-The Tatcha Silk Canvas Primer promises to smooth the appearance of uneven texture, pores, wrinkles, and fine lines while simultaneously providing a protective barrier between the skin and any makeup layered overtop.
-This primer is intended for all skin types but is particularly good for those whose pores are prone to becoming clogged due to makeup.
+The Silk Canvas Primer* promises to smooth the appearance of uneven texture, pores, wrinkles, and fine lines while simultaneously providing a protective barrier between the skin and makeup.
+Although intended for all skin types, this primer works particularly well for those with pores prone clogging.

-Additionally, the brand promises that the Silk Canvas Primer includes natural active ingredients that are anti-pollution and help the skin to fight environmental stressors and form a protective barrier on the skin that strengthens the skin’s barrier to protect against future attacks.
-The pinkish-purple hue of the primer is intended to brighten dull skin for a healthier-looking complexion.
-Hadasei-3 provides anti-aging benefits.
+Additionally, the brand promises that the Silk Canvas Primer includes natural active, anti-pollution ingredients that help the skin to fight environmental stressors.
+Also, the formula promises to protect and strengthen the skin’s barrier.
+Finally, the pinkish-purple hue of the primer brightens dull skin for a healthier-looking complexion, while Hadasei-3 provides anti-aging benefits.

 Tatcha claims that the Silk Canvas Primer can be used on the face, lips, and eyes.